Mould & Moisture

 - Eye, nose and throat irritation

 - Symptoms of asthma and any number of allergic reactions

 It is mostly found indoors in kitchens and bathrooms, where humidity levels are high.
 However, who should do the cleanup depends on a number of factors.
 One consideration is the size of the affected area.
 If the mouldy area is less than about 1m² you can handle the job yourself.
 You can simply remove it with over the counter products.
 However, if there has been a lot of water damage, and/or mould growth covers more than 1m², it is advisable to hire a specialist contractor.

 The following measures can help:

 - During humid months, use an air conditioner or a dehumidifier.

 - Before painting, add mould inhibitors to the paint.

 - Use mould killing products to clean your bathroom and kitchen.

 - Remove or replace wet carpets and upholstery.

 If you suspect that there may be mould in your home I can identify the source for you.
-I can perform a Single Component Inspection and advise you the best manner in which to proceed: professional help or doing it yourself.
+Furthermore, I can perform a Mould Inspection and advise you the best manner in which to proceed: professional help or doing it yourself.